 303.3.1 Thermal barrier.

-Exception: Installation of spray-applied foam plastic insulation in a crawl space where entry is made only for service of utilities, spray-applied foam plastic shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code or Section R316.5.4 of the International Residential Code, as applicable, or qualified as a component in an alternative ignition barrier assembly in accordance with Section 302.6.
+Exception: Installation of spray-applied foam plastic insulation in a crawl space where entry is made only for service of utilities, spray-applied foam plastic shall be protected by a prescriptive ignition barrier in accordance with Section 2603.4.1.6 of the International Building Code or Section R316.5.4 of the International Residential Code, as applicable, or qualified as a component in an alternative ignition barrier assembly in accordance with Section 302.6.
+Where qualified in accordance with Section 302.6.1.2.2 (Method D; Option 2), installation certificate(s) shall be provided by the installer as outlined in Section 302.6.1.2.2.6(8); the certificate(s) shall be red in color and constructed of durable materials such as metal, plastic or laminated paper

 303.3.2 Unvented crawl spaces under the International Residential Code.
 Installation of spray-applied foam plastic insulation in unvented crawl spaces shall be qualified in accordance with the conditions prescribed in Section R408.3 of the International Residential Code and Sections 301.3.
-The foam plastic insulation shall be protected from fire in accordance with IRC Section R316.4, as applicable to the air exchange and/or conditioning method used for the crawl space.
+The foam plastic insulation shall be protected from fire in accordance with IRC Section R316.4, as applicable to the air exchange or conditioning method used for the crawl space.